aptible/www.aptible.com/source/support/topics/paas/memory-management-reference.md

 In the rest of this document, we'll refer to this feature as memory management.

+Note: this feature was presented on the Aptible Update Webinar of October 2016.
+[You can view the video presentation online.][0]

 # How does memory management work?